-First, when you enter the country you will have to fill out a visitor’s permit known as the Forma Migratoria Multiple or FMM.
-As you pass through customs, the customs official will keep half of the form and give you back the other half.
+In the past, when you entered Mexico you would fill out a visitor’s permit known as the Forma Migratoria Multiple or FMM.
+As you passed through customs, the customs official kept half of the form and gave you back the other half.

 It’s important to note . . .

 At times the system is down.
 If this is the case when you enter the country, you’ll be given a “receipt” that includes a QR code.
 You’ll need to scan the QR code and enter information and details of your stay digitally.